 You got yourself big names out there like Ildra, Tyr, SIG:AR:TYR or – again – Leaves’ Eyes.
 Albeit that the latter issue from the Symphonic and Melodic Metal corner, which leaves me scratching my head sometimes.
 Even if they try to spiff things up with some terrible growls.

 For the length of their impressive career, Amon Amarth really delivered record after record of the same ilk, flavor, and taste.
-It is a sense of comfort given to the fan base that, whatever happens in this difficult world of much metal, they can don their mailcoat, strap on a sword and head over to the next Amon Amarth gig.
+It is a sense of comfort given to the fan base that, whatever happens in this complex world of much metal, they can don their mailcoat, strap on a sword, and head over to the next Amon Amarth gig.
 And they won’t be disappointed.

 It also speaks to the band’s strength and skill that the fan base did not tire of the same recipe all over again.
 But then again, other metal bands like Iron Maiden did this with great success, too.
 So, it is a true and tested formula.
 One that works only, if you are good at it.
 And our Swedish fighters definitely excel at their trade.